jam-systems/jam/README.md

 ## Develop

-In in the `ui` directory use `yarn` to install dependencies and `yarn start` to start the local development server.
+In the `ui` directory, use `yarn` to install dependencies, and `yarn start` to start the local development server.

 Directory overview: